 (Below information is updated in December, 2019)

-Morgan Stanley MUFG Securities Co., Ltd. ("MSMS") has established its Action Plan for Fiscal Year 2018 based on "Policies on Client-Oriented Business Conduct" as set forth below.
+Morgan Stanley MUFG Securities Co., Ltd. ("MSMS") has established its Action Plan for based on "Policies on Client-Oriented Business Conduct" as set forth below.
 Our Actions Plan is reviewed and discussed regularly.

-In regards to notes structuring business where Morgan Stanley arranges and sell these notes to be sold to the retail investors through other securities firms, we will further enhance our governance framework and continue our efforts to keep our products suitable and appropriate for retail investors and serve their best interests.
+In regards to notes and funds structuring businesses where Morgan Stanley arranges and sells notes or funds to potentially be sold to retail investors through other securities firms, we will further enhance our governance framework and continue our efforts to keep our products suitable and appropriate for retail investors and serve their best interests.

-MSMS plans to evaluate the status of improvement of client services and announce KPI based on the above Action Plan pursuant to its "Policies on Client-Oriented Business Conduct".
+MSMS plans to evaluate the status of improvement of client services and announce KPIs based on the above Action Plan pursuant to its "Policies on Client-Oriented Business Conduct".
 Our KPIs are reviewed and discussed regularly.
 Our current KPI are as follows.

 |To maintain robust local governance, the Governance Committees are chaired by MSMS personnel, rather than being led by overseas affiliates.||In place since our FD Policy announcement in June 2017.|